 Fortunately some companies have better senses.
 They do it the right way by offering security tokens for 2-factor authentication.

 E*Trade has been offering the security token for at least 10 years.
 Nowadays you can also get the token on your mobile phone or computer.
-Just fire up a VeriSign/Symantec app and you will have your code.
+Just fire up the Symantec VIP Access app and you will have your code.
 You add the 6-digit code to the end of your password when you log in.

 There’s clearly a cost involved.
 Symantec says this about its service: